Files

 Address Points (Esri File Geodatabase Feature Class)

-In the above images, we see a visualization of the Grid and Address Points feature classes as well as their accompanying attributes.
+In the above images, we see a visualization of the Grid and Address Points feature classes, along with their accompanying attributes.

 Step-by-step Instructions

 The task here is to read all Addresses within a specified city grid square.
-Because the addresses do not have a city grid cross-reference, this will have to be done with a spatial, rather than non-spatial, query.
+Because the addresses do not have a city grid cross-reference, this will have to be done with a spatial rather than a non-spatial query.

 One method would be to read the entire address dataset, then filter it against the chosen Grid square.
-However, as demonstrated below, a more efficient way to perform the task will be to use a FeatureReader transformer.
+However, as shown below, a more efficient approach is to use a FeatureReader transformer.

 1. Read Grid Data